Ireland’s Greenways and trails are a great way to see some of the most beautiful and unspoilt parts of the country while enjoying the great outdoors.

 Once you reach Abbeyfeale, you’ll be able to rest and enjoy a well-deserved break and refreshments.

 OSi’s Ireland South map is a great comprehensive guide for the Great Southern Trail.
+See also the Discovery series maps below.

 Grand Canal Way